 SMU provides a licensed child care center for children ages 1 month to 5 years on a space-available basis.
-For more information, contact the director of the center: SMU Preschool and Child Care Center, Southern Methodist University, PO Box 215, Dallas TX 75275-0215; telephone 214-768-2278.
+For more information, students can contact the director of the center (SMU Preschool and Child Care Center, Southern Methodist University, PO Box 215, Dallas TX 75275-0215, 214-768-227) or visit www.smu.edu/childcare.